openshift/appliance/docs/user-guide.md

 # Password of user 'core' for connecting from console
 # [Optional]
 userCorePass: user-core-pass
+# Local image registry details (used when building the appliance)
 # [Optional]
 imageRegistry:
   # The URI for the image